 - initiatives that would provide industry resources and/or services that would help develop our region’s musicians and music industry.

-Grants will be administered to help pay for project-related expenses, which may include:
+Micro-grants will be awarded to help pay for project-related expenses, which may include:

 - Recording sessions and production costs